47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

         "white-color"       -> "#FFFFFF")
 ```

-- `micrositeConfigYaml`: this setting brings the capability to customize the Jekyll `_config.yml` file in three different ways (not exclusive each other):
+- `micrositeConfigYaml`: this setting brings the capability to customize the Jekyll `_config.yml` file in three different ways (not exclusive to each other):

 1. Specifying a provided `_config.yml` as a part of your library resources.
 2. Specifying a YAML string inline in the sbt configuration (you might want to consider the use of `stripMargin`).
 3. Through custom liquid variables.

 These three ways will be merged in order to generate the final and single `_config.yml` file.
-This is possible thanks to the `ConfigYml` case class, which looks like follows:
+This is possible thanks to the `ConfigYml` case class, which looks like the following:

 ```scala
 case class ConfigYml(